My research interests include (but are not limited to):

-Higgins, M., Wallace, M., & Bazzul, J. (forthcoming).
+Higgins, M., Wallace, M., & Bazzul, J. (in press).
 Disrupting and displacing methodologies in STEM education: From engineering to tinkering with theory for eco-social justice.
 Canadian Journal of Science, Mathematics and Technology Education.

 Peer-Reviewed Journal Articles

-Higgins, M., & Tolbert, S. (forthcoming, invited).
-Designing a syllabus for a curriculum (to-come): Towards a response-able inheritance in science education.
+Higgins, M., & Tolbert, S. (in press).
+A syllabus for response-able inheritance in science education.
 Parallax.

 Higgins, M., & Kim, E.J.
 (2018).
 De/colonizing methodologies in science education: Rebraiding research theory-practice-ethics with Indigenous theories and theorists.
 Cultural Studies of Science Education.
 DOI: 10.1007/s11422-018-9862-4